 For some of us, it was for a job interview.
 For others, it was at the request of a curious date-candidate trying to haze us.
 The odds are, we’ve all had to take the Myers-Briggs Type Indicator® (MBTI®) at some point or another.
-If you’re like me, you find yourself on one of the (free) copycat websites at regular intervals, double-checking you’ve not suddenly swapped an E for an I, or a T for an F. Or maybe you have no idea what I’m talking about.
+If you’re like me, you find yourself retaking the assessment at regular intervals, double-checking you’ve not suddenly swapped an E for an I, or a T for an F. Or maybe you have no idea what I’m talking about.
 Well, if you’ve ever wondered what the Myers-Briggs test is, or where this whole thing came from, read on to find out…

 The MBTI questionnaire, otherwise known as the Myers-Briggs test, was the brainchild of Katharine Cook Briggs and her daughter, Isabel Briggs Myers.
 After witnessing the difference between her prospective son-in-law and the rest of her family, Briggs Sr., in perhaps the most extreme case of overbearing parenting I’ve ever heard of, was inspired to see if she could find a way to describe the differences between people’s perspectives on the world (basically, she was trying to figure out how to psycho-filter the guy).
 She set about reading heaps of biographies and eventually came to the conclusion that you could roughly categorize people into four personality types: meditative (or thoughtful), spontaneous, executive and social.
 Upon realizing the similarities between her work and that of psychoanalyst Carl Jung, who had developed a similar but far more extensive theory in his book Psychological Types (1921), she decided to come up with a way to make Jung’s ideas more widely accessible.
 The result was the Myers-Briggs test (the “Myers” part came from Isabel’s husband, Clarence Myers — they were married in the end, so I guess he passed the test).
 To this day, the test is used across the world for personal and professional purposes.